Ernst Israel Bornstein

 Ernst Israel Bornstein (26 November 1922 – 14 August 1978) was a Polish-born Jewish holocaust survivor who practised as a dentist and doctor post-war in Munich, Germany.
-He is the author of 'Die Lange Nacht', which was first printed in Germany in 1967 and translated into English by his daughter Noemie Lopian in 2015 as 'The Long Night'.
-It is a personal recollection of his time in 7 different concentration camps and several death marches ending in 1945.
-The book has been endorsed by David Cameron, Lord Finkelstein and Rabbi Lord Jonathan Sacks and is one of the chosen books for Holocaust Memorial Day 2018.
+He is the author of 'Die Lange Nacht', which was first printed in Germany in 1967 and in 2015 translated into English as 'The Long Night'.
+The book is a personal recollection of his time in 7 different concentration camps and several death marches ending in 1945.

-Personal life
+Early life

-Ernst Israel Bornstein was born in Zawiercie, Poland in 1922.
+Bornstein was born in Zawiercie, Poland in 1922.
 He was the oldest of four children.
-He was educated in Jewish schools and was a talented student who spoke German, Yiddish and Polish.
+He was educated in Jewish schools and was a talented student who was fluent in German, Yiddish and Polish.